lambdan/lambblog/README.md

 This is made for my own blog, but if you wanna use it, you can:

 - Place this script in a new folder
-- In the folder called `posts` goes your Markdown formatted text files/blog posts... see examples in the repo, the first 3 lines are important
+- In the folder called `posts` goes your Markdown formatted text files/blog posts
+	- See examples in the repo, the first 3 lines are important
-- In the folder called `pages` goes your `about.html` and `misc.html` pages.
-If you want more pages, you can add more but you have to modify the generateHeader() def to include them (ideally this will be done automatically eventually).
-The very first line of these HTML files should be the title of the page.
+- In the folder called `pages` goes your `about.html` and `misc.html` pages
+	- If you want more pages, you can add more but you have to modify the generateHeader() def to include them ([ideally this will be done automatically eventually](https://github.com/lambdan/lambblog/issues/13))
+	- The very first line of these HTML files must be the title of the page.
 These pages will be wrapped in the css-class `article`.
-See examples in the repo.
+	- See examples in the repo.
 - Next to the script, create a folder called `includes`, in here goes stuff you want in the root of your site, such as CSS files, favicons
 - `pip install python-dateutil python-slugify markdown2 Pillow bs4 requests feedgen`
-- Then run the script: `python generate_site.py --root-url https://example.com/blog/` - this will output the resulting HTML files in a folder called `./_output/` in the current folder, and the HTML files can then be copied to your site root.
-You can output to another folder using `--root-folder /folder/folder2/folder3/`
+- Then run the script: `python generate_site.py --root-url https://example.com/blog/`
+	- This will output the resulting HTML files in a folder called `./_output/` in the current folder
+	- You can output to another folder using `--root-folder /folder/folder2/folder3/`
 - The script will confirm that you want to continue with a simple `Continue? y/N` prompt
+- Copy the resulting files to your site's root folder